-The company holds 1748 640 treasury shares (726 640 treasury stock, 1010 000 treasury shares as part of the concluded share buyback programme 2021, 12 000 other treasury shares for remuneration purposes).
+The company holds 736 640 treasury shares (726 640 treasury stock, 10 000 other treasury shares for remuneration purposes).

-HUBER+SUHNER AG has published twelve disclosures in connection with shareholder participation in the year under review.
+HUBER+SUHNER AG has published eight disclosures in connection with shareholder participation in the year under review.
 Significant shareholder disclosures can be viewed at: Significant shareholders.